RevitaAI/revitaai.github.io/faq-LEARNER-TOC.md

 ____________________________________________________________________________
 ____________________________________________________________________________
+# Other

 ### My question is not in this list, whom can I ask?

-If you have any questions — or suggestions or comments — please contact the team through the <u>Contact</u> page, or write to the Revita team at  revita@cs.helsinki.fi
+If you have any questions — or suggestions or comments — please contact the team through the <u>Contact</u> page, or write to the Revita team at [revita@helsinki.fi](mailto:revita@helsinki.fi)